badrihippo/growlin/README.md

 The Growlin Interface
 =====================

-Right now I'm planning to make two interfaces for Growlin: one is the user's interface where they manage their borrowings, and the other is the admin interface where the librarian can add new books, etc.
+Right now I'm planning to make two interfaces for Growlin: one is the user's interface where they manage their borrowings, and the other is the admin interface where the librarian can add new books, etc. Later, I also hope to implement plugin functionality so that different libraries can enable/disable different plugins as required.

 Project layout
 ==============

-The project is going to be run on Django.
+The project is going to be developed as a [Flask](http://flask.pocoo.org) webapp, with the [peewee](http://peewee.readthedocs.org) ORM for managing the database.
 For developing, the database is going to be SQLite, but in the actual one it'll be replaced with MySQL or something.
-The Django project is in the growlinserv folder, in case we need the rest of the space for other files.
+The Flask project is in the `growlinflask` folder, in case we need the rest of the space for other files.

+To set up the project, `cd` to to the `growlinflask` directory, and then install dependencies:

+    pip install -r requirements.txt

+Once everything is installed, you can run the server using:

+    python growlin.py

+A development server will be started, which you can access by pointing your browser to `localhost:5000`.